typestack/class-validator/README.md

 validator.isIn(value, possibleValues); // Checks if given value is in a array of allowed values. validator.isNotIn(value, possibleValues); // Checks if given value not in a array of allowed values.

+// type validation methods
-validator.isBoolean(value); // Checks if a given value is a real boolean. validator.isDate(value); // Checks if a given value is a real date. validator.isNumber(value); // Checks if a given value is a real number. validator.isString(value); // Checks if a given value is a real string.
+validator.isBoolean(value); // Checks if a given value is a real boolean. validator.isDate(value); // Checks if a given value is a real date. validator.isString(value); // Checks if a given value is a real string. validator.isNumber(value); // Checks if a given value is a real number. validator.isInt(value); // Checks if value is an integer. validator.isDecimal(value); // Checks if value represents a decimal number, such as 0.1, .3, 1.1, 1.00003, 4.0, etc.

+// number validation methods
-validator.divisibleBy(value, number); // Checks if value is a number that's divisible by another. validator.isDecimal(value); // Checks if value represents a decimal number, such as 0.1, .3, 1.1, 1.00003, 4.0, etc. validator.isInt(value); // Checks if value is an integer. validator.isPositive(value); // Checks if the value is a positive number. validator.isNegative(value); // Checks if the value is a negative number. validator.greater(firstNumber, secondNumber); // Checks if the first number is greater then second. validator.less(firstNumber, secondNumber); // Checks if the first number is less then second.
+validator.divisibleBy(value, num); // Checks if value is a number that's divisible by another. validator.isPositive(value); // Checks if the value is a positive number. validator.isNegative(value); // Checks if the value is a negative number. validator.greaterThen(firstNumber, secondNumber); // Checks if the first number is greater then second. validator.lessThen(firstNumber, secondNumber); // Checks if the first number is less then second.

+// date validation methods
 validator.minDate(date, minDate); // Checks if the value is a date that's after the specified date. validator.maxDate(date, minDate); // Checks if the value is a date that's before the specified date.

-validator.matches(str, pattern, modifiers); // Checks if string matches the pattern.
-Either matches('foo', /foo/i) or matches('foo', 'foo', 'i').

-validator.isBooleanString(str); // Checks if a string is a boolean. validator.isDateString(str); // Checks if the string is a date. validator.isNumberString(str); // Checks if the string is numeric.
+// string-type validation methods validator.isBooleanString(str); // Checks if a string is a boolean. validator.isDateString(str); // Checks if the string is a date. validator.isNumberString(str); // Checks if the string is numeric.

+// string validation methods
 validator.contains(str, seed); // Checks if the string contains the seed. validator.notContains(str, seed); // Checks if the string does not contain the seed. validator.isAlpha(str); // Checks if the string contains only letters (a-zA-Z).